apiato/documentation/docs/components/optional-components/service-providers.md

 - All Main Service Providers MUST extend the `App\Ship\Parents\Providers\MainProvider` class.
 - All other types of Service Providers (EventsProvider, BroadcastsProvider, AuthProvider, MiddlewareProvider, RoutesProvider) must extend their parent providers located in `App\Ship\Parents\Providers`.
 - The Main Service Provider MUST be named `MainServiceProvider` in every container.
-- You should not register any Service Provider in the framework (`config/app.php`).
+- You MUST not register any Service Provider in the framework (`config/app.php`).

 ### Folder Structure {#folder-structure}